Gideon Oliphant-Murray, 2nd Viscount Elibank: Marriage to Ermine Aspinwall

 In 1908 he married Ermine M. K. Aspinwall of Denbighshire.
 It was her second marriage, having been widowed by Colonel James Aspinall some ten years earlier.
 Her maternal grandfather was Robert Napier, 1st Baron Napier of Magdala.
 In 1925 Gideon commissioned a portrait of Ermine by Philip de László which hung in their London house in Pelham Place.
 The couple had no children.
 Ermine was heavily involved in 'good causes', supporting her husband with his colonial and business interests.
-A tireless worker on committees and social gatherings, much of which is recorded in the biography of her close friend Lady Dorothy Dalrymple.
+A tireless worker on committees and social gatherings, much of which is recorded in the biography of her friend Dorothy Dalrymple.
 The couple moved to South Africa in August 1950, and he died in Cape Town in March 1951, aged 73.
 Ermine returned to England and took up residence in Mayfair at the Lansdowne Club close to Berkeley Square where she died in 1955 aged 76.
 He was succeeded in the viscountcy by his younger brother, Arthur Cecil Murray.

 Family homes

 The Elbanks spent their time between London and Scotland.
 Black Barony in the Scottish Borders, had passed to the family in 1771, and extended in the 18th century, resulting in the present facade.
 The Murrays of Elibank, retained ownership until 1930.

-In London they had an apartment in St James' Court in Buckingham Gate (now St. James' Court, a Taj Hotel), then a town house at 23 Pelham Place Kensington, before moving to Sloane Gardens, and finally taking an apartment in Arlington Street after the war, before moving to South Africa in 1950.
+In London they had an apartment in St James' Court in Buckingham Gate (now St James' Court, a hotel), then a town house at 23 Pelham Place Kensington, before moving to Sloane Gardens, and finally taking an apartment in Arlington Street after the war, before moving to South Africa in 1950.
 After Gideon's death some six months later at the Belmond Mount Nelson Hotel in Cape Town South Africa she returned to England and took residency in the Lansdowne Club.